How did J D Wetherspoon become the most successful pub chain in Britain?

 Early life of Tim Martin

-Tim Martin (born 1955), was born in Norwich, the son of parents from Northern Ireland.
-His father, Ray Martin, was a former Royal Air Force pilot who worked as an executive for Guinness.
+Timothy Randall “Tim” Martin (born 1955), was born in Norwich, the son of parents from Northern Ireland.
+His father was a former Royal Air Force pilot who worked as an executive for Guinness.
 Due to his father’s career Martin was raised in New Zealand and Belfast.

 His parents had a “fiery relationship” and “were not particularly well-suited”, and divorced when Martin was 15.
 He remained friendly with his father but had a distant relationship with his mother.

-Educated at Campbell College in Belfast, Martin credited the school with instilling his work ethic.
+Martin credited his education at Campbell College in Belfast for instilling his work ethic.
 He recalled, “I realised how important the culture of an institution can be”.

 Martin studied law at the University of Nottingham.
-He acquired a taste for cask ale from local breweries such as Shipstone’s and the Home Brewery, “there were a lot of very old-fashioned, sleepy pubs run by regional family brewers.
-They hadn’t been modernised and I think subconsciously that inspired me”.
+He acquired a taste for cask ale from local breweries such as Shipstone’s and the Home Brewery, reflecting:

 Martin acquires the lease of Marler’s Bar